About the Journal

 Postgraduate researchers (PGRs) often play essential roles providing tuition to students.
 However, PGRs occupy a liminal space between ‘staff’ and ‘student’.
 They often lack access and connections to wider institutional, professional, and collegiate opportunities.
 Conversely, many PGRs who teach who do take up such opportunities develop sophisticated and innovative pedagogies and educational philosophies.
 Others reflect thoughtfully on the successes and failures of their teaching practice at the coalface.
 There are few opportunities for PGRs to share these experienc es with each other, especially across disciplines, or the wider community of practice.

-As part of the Warwick PTC, we propose to launch a pilot edition of a Journal of PGR Pedagogic Practice for July 2021.
+As part of the Warwick PTC, we launched a pilot edition of a Journal of PGR Pedagogic Practice in October 2021.
+A second volume will be published with a new editorial team in October 2022.
 While the journal’s scope in the short-term is anticipated to be semi-formal, there is scope in future to develop a formal peer-review process.

 Academic research has noted that the self-efficacy of PGRs who teach declines after initial training has concluded.
 Other research has stressed the importance of peer-learning, and of the importance of social support and networks of trust to facilitating learning in higher education.
 With this first edition of the journal, we plan to construct the fundamental architecture so that PGRs can begin to share their practice and evidence their ongoing commitment to their continuous professional development.
 We will initiate a constructive, cross-disciplinary dialogue to collectively raise the quality of teaching and enhance the outcomes of PGR experiences.